devstaff-crete/DevStaff-Heraklion/README.md

 More hack sessions have been organized, but they are missing from this list.
 If you know any, please help adding them by submitting a Pull Request.

-## Projects :construction:

-Find [Open Source Software](projects/README.md) and Projects currently developed by DevStaff Members.
-You can add your own by sending us a Pull Request.

 ## Job Postings :postal_horn:

 Check the [job openings](jobs/README.md), posted by DevStaff members.
 You can